Combine

 Are your parts not aligning correctly upon import?
 Make sure you export parts from an assembly so that all parts use the same coordinates.
 Reference the Lattice File Preparation - File Export lesson for details.

-Surface skins are often useful on an elastomeric lattice where you want the performance of a lattice but need a smooth surface in some areas for functional reasons.
+Skins are often useful over an elastomeric lattice when you want the performance of a lattice but need a smooth surface in some areas for functional reasons.

 Note that skins should overlap with the lattice struts to properly combine.
 Do not place the skin flush with the edge of the strut.